CognisightAI/FoundationModelTutorial/README.md

 # FoundationModelTutorial
-A outline and set of links for beginner to learn about current Foundation Models
+A outline and set of links for beginner to learn about current Foundation Models(FM)

 ## Transformers and Attention

+Attention machanism serve as the foundamental building block of modern FM.
+Though in many cases the variation instead of the original degisn is used, but the key idea and main flow remains the same.

+### Material

 The **[annotated-transformer](https://github.com/harvardnlp/annotated-transformer/tree/master)** by Harvard.